Skip to content

 Definition

 Many pages are still built for the old search contract: intro, framing, authority posture, then eventually the answer.
-In AI search, that lag can reduce extraction value.
-Answer-first architecture flips the order.
-The user — and the model — should understand the page’s core claim almost immediately.
+In AI search, that lag makes extraction harder and trust thinner.
+The buyer — and the model — should understand the page’s main claim almost immediately.

 1. Direct answer